mlflow/mlflow/docs/source/models.rst

 The Models from Code feature allows you to define and log models directly from Python code.
 This feature is particularly useful when you want to log models that can be effectively stored as a code representation (models that do not need optimized weights through training) or applications that rely on external services (e.g., LangChain chains).
+Another benefit is that this approach entirely bypasses the use of the ``pickle`` or
+``cloudpickle`` modules within Python, which can carry security risks when loading untrusted models.

 .. note::
     This feature is only supported for **LangChain** and **PythonModel** models.